darklife77/scriptrl/readme.md

-# Learn With IRL
+# ScriptRL

-Learnwithirl is a library that uses real life circumstances and procedures to learn how to code with node.js.
+ScriptRL is a library that uses real life circumstances and procedures to learn how to code with NodeJS.
+This could also be used to handle certain parts of games.

+Is extensible.

 **This library is not finished, expect more commits soon.**

-## Please Note

-Learnwithirl currently only has a d.ts file and examples so don't try running anything since you'll just get "undefined" errors.
-This will be changed in the future.
+See [the docs]() for more info.